 When you’re getting a startup up off the ground, an extra helping hand around the place can really add value.
 Hiring summer interns for your startup can be a very good idea.
 However, for a lot of startups, the very fact that they’re just starting out means they don’t have a lot of experience in finding and hiring the right people for their new business.

-Another issue is that finding, hiring and maintaining a good intern isn’t always an easy task.
+Another issue is that finding, hiring, and maintaining a good intern isn’t always an easy task.
 When you’re a small company with an unpredictable future, your company may be less appealing than a well-established organization that will look great on a CV and may offer more on-the-job benefits.

-However, a bright intern with a sense of adventure and the creative streak will be more than happy to take the opportunity.
+However, a bright intern with a sense of adventure and a creative streak will be more than happy to take the opportunity.
 The key to finding suitable summer interns for your startup lies in careful planning and assessment.

-Hiring Summer Interns for your Startup- Points to Consider:
+Hiring Summer Interns for your Startup- Points to Consider

 #1 Spread your job listing far and wide